jo2lxq/wafl/WAFL-DETR/README.md

     --lr_backbone 1e-6
 ```

-after training, `outputs` directory is created and it includes `log.txt` and checkpoints.
+After training, `outputs` directory is created and it includes `log.txt` and checkpoints.
 The following explains some config parameters.

 #### dataset_file
 Please specify "custom" as it uses a custom dataset.